Philosophy and Ethics

 Leadership opportunities with 6th Form Moral Maze.

-Students who do not obtain the criteria could still be accepted on to the course after a discussion with the Head of Department.
+Students who do not obtain the criteria could still be accepted on to the course after a discussion with the Head of Department and providing they attain at least a grade 6 in English GCSE.

 - 'Think' by Blackburn, S. OUP 2001